Pro Bono: Kostelanetz Cares

 Successfully defended a synagogue’s receipt of a zoning variance to support its construction of an annex to promote its religious and not-for-profit mission.

 Representing the Human Services Council of New York (HSC) in a lawsuit against the City of New York.
 HSC has 170 members, nonprofit organizations that receive City funding.
 HSC is challenging New York City Local Law 87 of 2021, a labor relations law that undermines the City’s critical social services safety net.
 HSC’s principal claim is that the law is preempted by federal labor law.
-In response to the court’s concerns about whether HSC has standing to challenge the law, K&F filed an amended complaint containing additional allegations regarding HSC’s interest in the matter, and adding ten plaintiffs, nine of which are HSC members.
+In response to the court’s concerns about whether HSC has standing to challenge the law, we filed an amended complaint containing additional allegations regarding HSC’s interest in the matter, and adding ten plaintiffs, nine of which are HSC members.
 The action is pending in federal district court in Manhattan.

 Submitted an amicus brief to New York’s highest court on behalf of the New York Council of Defense Lawyers (NYCDL).
 The Court endorsed the NYCDL’s position that a juror’s serious misconduct (including sending and receiving numerous text messages during deliberations, and then lying about it) entitled the defendant to a new trial.